 In this way, all of your payroll bookkeeping is captured accurately and automatically.

 The Wave Payroll Clearing account balance should be zero after the transfer generated by the withdrawal transaction in your bank account.

-Even if you have not signed up for direct deposit or our Automated Payroll Tax Payment and Filing, the bookkeeping is straightforward.
-Check out the below sections for more details.
+If you have not signed up for direct deposit or our Automated Payroll Tax Payment and Filing, check out the sections below for more details on bookkeeping.

 The settlement transactions generated by Wave Payroll cannot be edited or deleted.

 If you write manual checks, you can either record those checks manually as expense transactions, or wait for the transactions to import from your bank connection.
 Then, categorize them to Payroll Liabilities to reduce the liability.